ParkinsonLab/Metatranscriptome-Workshop/README.md

 Here we will attempt to infer the specific genes our putative mRNA reads originated from.
 In our pipeline we rely on a tiered set of sequence similarity searches of decreasing accuracy - BWA and DIAMOND.
 While BWA provides high stringency, sequence diversity that occurs at the nucleotide level results in few matches observed for these processes.
 Nonetheless it is quick.
 To avoid the problems of diversity that occur at the level of nucleotide, particularly in the absence of reference microbial genomes, we use DIAMOND searches to provide more sensitive peptide-based searches, which are less prone to sequence changes between strains.

-Since BWA utilizes nucleotide searches, we rely on a [microbial genome database] (ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz) that we obtained from the NCBI which contains 5231 ffn files.
+Since BWA utilizes nucleotide searches, we rely on a [microbial genome database](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz) that we obtained from the NCBI which contains 5231 ffn files.
 We then merge all 5231 ffn files into one fasta file `microbial_all_cds.fasta` and build indexes for this database to allow searching via BWA.
-For DIAMOND searches we use the [Non-Redundant (NR) protein database] (ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz) also from NCBI.
+For DIAMOND searches we use the [Non-Redundant (NR) protein database](ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz) also from NCBI.

 **Notes**: